Who Is NoisyButters?

 Who is NoisyButters?

-NoisyButters is an award-winning Call of Duty streamer, named Best in Gaming at the 12th annual Shorty Awards, and an ambassador for G FUEL, The Official Energy Drink of Esports.
+NoisyButters is an award-winning Call of Duty streamer, named Best in Gaming at the 12th annual Shorty Awards, and a G FUEL partner with her own G FUEL Star Fruit flavor.
 She’s also a member of the Atlanta FaZe, having joined the organization as a content creator in December 2019.

 What is NoisyButters real name?